Woocommerce

 </span>

-Manual Code Insertion #
+Manual insertion #

-If you cannot insert the shortcode or you do not use any kind of Editor, go to Appearence > Personalization then click on the product page and then follow these steps Widget > Shopsidebar 1 > add widget > Clerk Content.
+If you cannot insert the shortcode or you do not use any kind of Editor, go to Appearance > Personalization then click on the product page and then follow these steps Widget > Shopsidebar 1 > add widget > Clerk Content.

-WP Baker Builder #
+WP Bakery Builder #

 Theme File Integration: Adding a Product Page Slider to All Pages